NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 ### Unicode is not just ASCII++

 You probably know ASCII, characters represented by numbers from 0 to 127; you may also know Unicode, same thing as ASCII but expanded, right?
 There is a slight difference.
 ASCII and Unicode are both *coded character sets*, they map abstract symbols to numeric values called *code points*.
 The way they differ is on how they store these code points in memory, what is called *encoding*.
 ASCII is both a coded character set and an encoding format.
-Unicode is NOT an encoding format.
+Unicode itself is NOT an encoding format, in fact, it has multiple encodings.

 ---

 ### Simple Ways to Encode

 ASCII is straightforward.
 These are small values; we can assign a byte for each code point, so the character with the code point `84` would be stored in a byte like `0101 0100`.
-The next plausible step for Unicode would be to do the same, we map the code point directly to bytes.

-We can replicate this for Unicode with a naive approach, mapping the code point directly to bytes.
+We can extend this idea to Unicode with a naive approach, mapping the code point directly to bytes.

 The problem arises from the number of characters in Unicode, over 150,000 characters that will need more than a single byte.
 This gets worse when you take into account the *codespace* of Unicode, which ranges from 0 to 1,114,111 code points[^1], or `U+0000` to `U+10FFFF` using Unicode notation.